dotnet/runtime/src/tools/linker/docs/illink-options.md

 `-out PATH`

-If you specify the ouput directory `.`, please ensure that you won't write over important assemblies of yours.
+If you specify the output directory `.`, please ensure that you won't write over important assemblies of yours.

 ### Specifying assembly lookup paths